Heart failure

 How common is heart failure?

 Heart failure mainly occurs in older people.
-It usually arises after the age of 65, and the risk increases with age.
-More than 10% of people over the age of 70 suffer from heart failure.
+It usually arises after the age of 65, The risk of developing heart failure increases with age.
+Over ten percent of people over 70 suffer from heart failure.
+Women and men are more or less equally affected.

 How does heart failure develop?

-There are four stages of heart failure, based on how severe it is:
+There are four stages of severity with heart failure:

 Symptom-free (asymptomatic) heart failure